Magnetic confinement fusion: Compact toroids

-Compact toroids, e.g. the spheromak and the Field-Reversed Configuration, attempt to combine the good confinement of closed magnetic surfaces configurations with the simplicity of machines without a central core.
+Compact toroids, such as the field-reversed configuration or the spheromak, attempt to combine the improved confinement of closed magnetic surface configurations with the simplicity of machines with no central core.
+An early experiment of this type in the 1970s was Trisops, which formed two theta pinch (θ-pinch) rings and fired them toward each other.

-An early experiment of this type in the 1970s was Trisops.
-(Trisops fired two theta-pinch rings towards each other.)
+Although tokamaks and stellarators dominate the magnetic confinement fusion field of research, other configurations are also being researched to explore possible alternatives.
+Field-reversed configurations (FRCs) are one example of compact toroidal devices that do not require large external toroidal coils.
+"Norm," a recently proposed configuration, seemed to address many stability issues that have limited FRC success.
+Relative to previous approaches with FRCs, Norm may enable one hundred times more power at a fraction of the cost.
+FRCs also operate with alternative fuel sources such as proton-boron-11, compared to deuterium tritium used in tokamak systems.
+While Norm, and other FRCs like it are in early stages of research and the claim has yet to be proven, it is a step towards smaller, simpler, and more cost-effective reactors that could compete with the industry dominating tokamaks and stellarators.

 Other

 Some more novel configurations produced in toroidal machines are the reversed field pinch and the Levitated Dipole Experiment.

 The US Navy has also claimed a "Plasma Compression Fusion Device" capable of TW power levels in a 2018 US patent filing:

 "It is a feature of the present invention to provide a plasma compression fusion device that can produce power in the gigawatt to terawatt range (and higher), with input power in the kilowatt to megawatt range."

 However, the patent has since been abandoned.

 Magnetic fusion energy

 All of these devices have faced considerable problems being scaled up and in their approach toward the Lawson criterion.
 One researcher has described the magnetic confinement problem in simple terms, likening it to squeezing a balloon – the air will always attempt to "pop out" somewhere else.
 Turbulence in the plasma has proven to be a major problem, causing the plasma to escape the confinement area, and potentially touch the walls of the container.
-If this happens, a process known as "sputtering", high-mass particles from the container (often steel and other metals) are mixed into the fusion fuel, lowering its temperature.
+If this happens, a process known as "sputtering" will take place, wherein high-mass particles from the container walls (often steel and other metals) are mixed into the fusion plasma, lowering its temperature.